 Over time, it became customary for Catholics everywhere to consider Saturday Mary's day just as Sunday is the Lord's Day.
 Many of the faithful commemorated the day by attending Mass, receiving the Eucharist, and praying the rosary as a family or attending an evening devotion at the Church, as well as performing works of neighborly love in many forms.

 Vatican II with its liturgical reforms did not abolish the practice of Masses in honor of Our Lady.
 Additions were made to expand the number of the liturgies.
 In 1986 A new sacramentary and lectionary were published with forty-six options for votive Masses in honor of Our Lady.
-[See this list at: http://campus.udayton.edu/mary/maryliturgy.html]
+[See this list at: udayton.edu/mary/maryliturgy.html.]

 A document from 1387 founded in the town of Bischofsdorf near Mattighofen, Germany sets its date for the "next three golden Saturdays."
 This indicates that the custom was well-known by the fourteenth century and widespread in Austria, Bohemia, Bavaria and Württemberg.
 The golden Saturdays were festively celebrated with reception of the sacraments and with pomp and circumstance particularly at places of pilgrimage.
 Traces of the festivities are still found in these cultural areas today.

 The origin of the three golden Saturdays is not documented with certainty.
 However, a document from 1765 tells that Emperor Ferdinand received a promise from Mary.
-She is to have said: "Whoever will honor me on three Saturdays after the feast of the Archangel Michael who always guarded my virginal pure conception, without stain of original sin with a devotion of zealous prayer, especially with the holy rosary..., shall have the consolation of all my graces for a joyfully blessed little hour of death, without any struggle with evil powers and temptations."
-Even if this report cannot be proven and is only legend, it nevertheless shows how the connection between St. Michael and Mary were explained at the time.
+She is to have said: "Whoever will honor me on three Saturdays after the feast of the Archangel Michael who always guarded my virginal pure conception, without stain of original sin with a devotion of zealous prayer, especially with the holy rosary, ... shall have the consolation of all my graces for a joyfully blessed little hour of death, without any struggle with evil powers and temptations."
+Even if this report cannot be proven and is only legend, it nevertheless shows how the connection between St. Michael and Mary was explained at the time.